Water leakages in your house are an extreme pain in the neck especially for those leakages that aren’t easy to detect.

 This leakage might be from a broken pipe directly underneath or a broken pipe somewhere in the ground that crawled to your entire flooring.

 When you notice wall paint or wallpapers starting to develop what only can be described as pimples or worst they started to peel, then here is your sign.

 Blistering paint or wallpapers is definitely a sign of leakage behind your wall.

 Usually, leakage signs on walls won’t appear right away, which is why it is extremely crucial to address the problem as, by the time you notice the problem, leakage will be developing way too fast.

 6- Water Bill Spike

 Observing your water bill regularly will help you detect any leakage even before any real damage occurs to your house.

 If your water usage hasn't changed from one month to another, then you are probably aware of the monthly cost you pay.

 But if one month you noticed a spike in your water bill even though your usage hasn’t changed, then this is a sign of leakage taking place in your house.

-The moment you notice a change in your water bill, hurry and hire a plumber to check your house.
+The moment you notice a change in your water bill, hurry and hire a plumber in Bahrain to check your house.

 7- Cold Spaces